Accounting and Finance with CIMA - MSc

 We expect our graduates to find employment in businesses, financial services, public sector organisations, consultancy practices and accountancy firms.
 Example job titles include: Accountant, Finance Manager, Finance Director, Investment Analyst, Risk Manager, Finance Planning Analyst, Wealth Manager.
 Additionally, students can start up their own businesses during the course with support from the University.
 (See a video featuring a recent graduate case study on this page.)

 Accounting and Finance with CIMA (MSc): Entry requirements and application information

 Applicants should have a UK honours degree or an overseas qualification of an equivalent standard in a related accounting/finance/business management area.

-We also welcome applicants with an ordinary degree who can show a period of relevant post-graduation work experience or additional capabilities.
+We also welcome applicants with an ordinary degree who can show a period of relevant post-graduation work experience in accounting and finance or additional capabilities.

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.0 with no individual component score less than 5.5.